soheib08/todo-app/README.md

    npm run start:dev
    ```

-   you can run api documentation in localhost:3000/api
+   you can see api documentation in [localhost:3000/api](localhost:3000/api)

 3. run e2e test: